protyay/go-learning-notes/README.md

 ## Reading Input in Go
 While reading input , we can use `fmt.Scanf` function to read a definite set of inputs.
 This has a good advantage of ignoring inputs beyong the supplied number of arguments.
 I would say this is a good API design

+### Go Design Principles
+Iterating an array, slice, random range , map in a similar manner is a beautiful design choice.